younasawais/actalent-assignment/README.md

 ## Process and learning points
 While working on my coding assignments, I delved into understanding what a Finite State Machine (FSM) is by reading various online documents.
 I invested significant time in writing the logic.
 After installing TypeScript, I encountered errors due to duplicate variable assignments across separate files.
 To streamline my workflow, I wanted to auto-run the index.html file using an npm run start command, so I installed Webpack.
 This allowed me to export variables, reducing redundant code and types while bundling files in the dist folder.
 I spent a considerable amount of time configuring everything to work smoothly.
 Additionally, I installed Jest for testing purposes.
 However, as the codebase expanded significantly for just two assignments, I decided to restart the project, opting to use TypeScript with simple testing  (non jest) instead, I didnt had enough time for the last assignment.
+UPDATE: I have completed the last assignment and have updated the README.md file with the solution.
+There was a misunderstanding that only the first assignement which was an intro was required however the standard and advanced assigment has to be completed.